csanann/0XY_healthcare_data_analysis/README.md

 To run the backend:

-1. Make sure you're in the `backend` directory.
+1. Make sure you're in the project directory.
-2. Make sure the virtual environment is activated.
+2. Build the Docker image: `docker build -t my-python-app .`
-3. Run the application: `python main.py`
+3. Run the Docker container: `docker run -p 8080:5000 my-python-app`

 ### Frontend